jfecher/ante-website/content/blog/simplification_through_addition.md

 What effects should a higher-order function like `vecmap` take however?
 Theoretically, it can perform any effect that the function that was passed to it can, in addition to whatever effects `vecmap` performs in its own body.
-The solution is an effect variable is used.
-This effect variable shows that whatever effects performed by `f`, we're going to call those `e`, and the outer `map` function also performs those same effects (since it calls `f` internally):
+The solution is to introduce effect variables.
+We're going to name the effects performed by `f` something like `e`, and the outer `map` function will also perform `e` (since it calls `f` internally):

 ```ante
 vecmap (stream: Stream a) (f: FnMut a => b can e): Vec b can e =